kitctf/www/_posts/2023-01-08-rwctf2023-happycard.md

 };
 ```

-Note that the FlagArray has a different `securityContext`.
+Note that the flag array has a different `securityContext`.

 ### Anatomy of Objects
 Our array is directly followed by the definition of our ExploitApplet.